fuwhis/.NETPatterns/Builder_Pattern/README.md

 ## Structure of Console Code
 ### Structural code in C#
-This structural code demonstrates the Abstract Factory pattern creating parallel hierarchies of objects.
-Object creation has been abstracted and there is no need for hard-coded class names in the client code.
+This structural code demonstrates the Builder pattern in which complex objects are created in a step-by-step fashion.
+The construction process can create different object representations and provides a high level of control over the assembly of the objects.

 **Output**
 ```